bakks/butterfish/doc/shell.intro.md

 ## The Short Answer

-Butterfish Shell is an open-source way to embed OpenAI ChatGPT in your terminal shell without having to invoke it every time.
-It's easily accessible and can see your shell history.
+Butterfish Shell is an open-source tool that embeds OpenAI ChatGPT in your existing terminal shell.
+Prompt ChatGPT at any time with questions about command output or anything else.

 | MacOS                                                     | Linux/MacOS                                                                                             |
 | --------------------------------------------------------- | ------------------------------------------------------------------------------------------------------- |